Need Assistance? 01384 442752 (UK)

 You may begin this course with preconceptions about the career you might have; but in the light of what you learn, your awareness of what you might do will expand well beyond what can be imagined at the start.

 The reality is that the world is changing so fast; and new employment opportunities are emerging from the shadows every day.
-The one thing that is not changing though is that man is a social being; and so long as we live as part of a society, their will be a career advantage for anyone who understands the interactions that happen between people.
-As a graduate you may find employment in any of the following situations; or in a range of other situations that as yet have not even been conceived.
+The one thing that is not changing though is that man is a social being; and so long as we live as part of a society, there will be a career advantage for anyone who understands the interactions that happen between people.
+After this course, you may find employment in any of the following situations: or in a range of other situations that as yet have not even been conceived.

 Employment Opportunities: